rangle/airbender/README.md

-Airbender server provides resources for building a CMS-style AngularJS application using just a static web server.
-Resources provided by Airbender include frontend components, as well as back-end services such as database access and authentication.
-A specific app would provide templates, CSS, image assets.
-It can also optionally provide additional JavaScript to extend Airbender behavior.
+Airbender is a framework for building a CMS-style AngularJS application using just a simple static web server.

-Airbender is intended to be accessed as software-as-a-service.
-In other words, an app developer does _not_ need to run the Airbender server.
-Instead, they should just serve their own frontend assets using a simple static server.
-Consequently, the server is being designed with a goal of supporting many different apps at the same time.
-Developers can run their own instance of the server if they want, however.
+Airbender provides you with the following:

+* Backend services such as database access and authentication.
+* AngularJS components (directives, services, and controllers) from which you assemble your application.

+Those elements are provided in the form of software-as-a-service.

+As an application developer, you only need a simple static web server, where you place the following elements:

+* HTML templates.
+* CSS.
+* Image assets, etc.

+You should not need to write JavaScript, unless you want to add custom directives, services or controller.

+As an application developer, you do _not_ need to run the Airbender server contained in this repository.
+If you want to spin up your own instance, however, you can.

 ## An Airbender App

 An Airbender app is a specific application, such as a blog.
 It is _not_ served by the Airbender server.
-Rather, it should live on its own server, which can be any static web server, such as NodeJS's "http-server".
+Rather, you should put it on your own server, which can be any static web server.
+In development, we recommend using NodeJS's "http-server" for that.
+But again, any server will do.

-A simple app can consist just of HTML and CSS.
-It can optionally use custom JavaScript.

 See "sample-apps" for examples of apps.